nandarwin19/erppos_usermanagement/README.md

   - display navbar if window.scrollY > 100
   -->

-- The things I should notice
+- The things I always keep in mind
     - I had been calling "name" in localStorage instead of by combining "first name and last name."
     - I was deleting the data by without checking whether it was a number or a string. - eg: user.id !== userId (userId must be number)